freddyb/homepage/drafts/the_s_in_interoperability.md

 which was adopted by all browsers out there.

 I learned a lot from this work.
-It's quite humbling, when you learn where something as simple as matching a cryptographic digest to a URL can be ambiguous.
+It's quite humbling, when you realize that something as simple as matching a cryptographic digest to a URL can be ambiguous.
 The standard format is sha386-base64-encoding-of-the-hash.
 Whereas the typical hex encoding is rather straightforward, base64 comes in two encoding alphabets.
 First, `a-zA-Z0-9/+` and secondly the url-safe variant which uses `a-zA-z0-9_-`.
 We found a major browser liberally accepting both types of encoding, because people often time use base64 and base64url interchangably.
+The real fix would have been that the standard clarifies which variant is correct and the faulty browser stops.

-This resulted in all browsers accepting both types of encoding in order to ensure site compat in all browsers.
+But due to (somewhat unrelated) issues around proliferation of standards, web compatibility and the unfortunate market dominance of certain browsers, this resulted in the standard acknowledging that both types of encoding are considered valid representations to to ensure site compat in all browsers.

 # When a specification becomes a standard

 The main difference between a specification and a standard is adoption.
-A specification is at first just a write-up from someone about something.
+A specification is at first just a write-up, an idea how something could be better:
 How it should behave, how it works, what the data structures, the algorithms and the interactions of them look like.
 Anyone can come up with a grammar, a parser and a resulting data structure.